 For our company, carrying out our commitment to human rights includes:

-We respect the dignity of the work performed on our behalf.
-Work should be fairly compensated and free from coercion and unnecessary danger.
-We pay a fair wage.
+We respect the dignity of the people who perform work on our behalf.
+Work must be fairly compensated and free from coercion and unnecessary danger.
+We pay fair wages.
 We ensure a safe working environment.
-We never tolerate human trafficking, slavery, child labor or abusive employment practices at any point in our value chain.
+We never tolerate human trafficking, slavery, child labor or abusive employment practices either in our company or at any point in our supply chain.

 We do not discriminate.
 All people must be treated fairly regardless of race, ethnicity, gender, sexual orientation or religious belief.
-We do not tolerate racism or invidious discrimination in any form.
+We do not tolerate racism, sexism or invidious discrimination in any form.

 We value diversity.
 The diverse backgrounds, experiences and viewpoints of our employees and business partners is a source of strength for our company.
 We strive to promote a diverse and inclusive organization.

 We acknowledge the special responsibility associated with products and services capable of taking human life.
 Many of our products and services include, or otherwise support, lethal capabilities.
 This imposes a terrific responsibility on us.
 To meet this call, we rigorously comply with applicable laws and regulations relating to the export and end use of our products and services.
 We also maintain demanding quality processes to reduce the risk of accidents and product safety injuries.

 We respect the rule of law.
 The restraints of law secure human freedom.
 Strict adherence to applicable law is expected wherever we operate.

 We are transparent and accountable about our human rights commitments.
 We make public disclosures regarding our human rights commitments, consistent with the Sustainability Accounting Standards Board framework, and in our Sustainability Report.
 Our Board, directly and through its Sustainability Committee oversees sustainability risks and opportunities, including those related to human rights.
 Management maintains day-to-day responsibility for these areas through internal management procedures and internal controls.